futuregrid/cloud-metrics/doc/source/metrics.rst

 --------
 In this section, graphs, and commands for each metric will be viewed.

-1. The number of VM instances used by a user generates a graph like below.
+1. The number of VM instances used per user generates a graph like below.

         .. figure:: data/2012-01/bar.count.png
            :scale: 50 %
-           :alt: The number of VM instances used by a user
+           :alt: The number of VM instances used per user

            Figure 1.
 The number of used VM instances grouped by an ownerid (January 2012 in India)